. ThiGrant Findley of Findley Roofing and Building compares using modified bitumen felt and EPDM rubber membrane on your flat roofing projects.

 Which is the best for your flat roof?

-My personal view on this is not only completely impartial, but based on the vast experience I have in installing both of these types of roofs – as well as the years of research I’ve put into finding the best flat roof coverings for my clients.
-It’s always best to know the facts before you jump into replacing your flat roof, and for me I remained completely unbiased until I had trialled all of the available options.
-There are certain occasions where a specific roof covering will be more suited to a certain roof type, and vice versa, but I’ve found the pro’s of using EPDM on most flat roofs will drown out the cons by a country mile.
+My personal view when comparing modified bitumen felt and EPDM rubber roofing is not only completely impartial, but based on the vast experience I have in installing both of these types of roofs – as well as the years of research I’ve put into finding the best flat roof coverings for my clients.
+It’s always best to know the facts before you jump into replacing your flat roof.
+For me, I remained completely unbiased until I had trialled all of the available options.
+There are certain occasions where a specific roof covering will be more suited to a certain roof type, and vice versa.
+But I’ve found the pro’s of using EPDM on most flat roofs will drown out the cons by a country mile.

 What sets EPDM apart?